-I have only tested this recipe with natural-style almond butter.
+I have only tested this recipe with natural almond butter.
 I do not know if it works with regular almond butter.
 You can use either creamy or crunchy.
 Crunchy adds some more texture to these cookies.

 This recipe needs a powdered sugar substitute.
 The powdered sugar substitute will thicken the dough.
 The dough will be too runny if you use a granular sugar substitute.
 It also needs to be powdered because a granular sugar substitute will not melt all the way during the baking process.
-If you only have granular erythritol, you can run it through a high powdered blender or food processor until it becomes a powder.
+If you only have granular erythritol, you can run it through a high-powdered blender or food processor until it becomes a powder.

 How to Make Keto Almond Cookies

-The powdered erythritol is stirred into the almond butter until completely incorporated and dough has thickened.
-Then you scoop out dough balls using a cookie scoop and place onto a baking sheet.
+The powdered erythritol is stirred into the almond butter until completely incorporated and the dough has thickened.
+Then you scoop out dough balls using a cookie scoop and place them onto a baking sheet.
 The cookies are then ready to be baked.